 The body size of the hen does not affect how it is treated.
 A dainty bantam can rub along fine with a hulking Sussex, and a cockerel will be respectful of all his hens, regardless of their breed, and in the vast majority of cases the birds will all get on well together.

 There are other practical considerations when keeping a mixed flock.
 Some chickens thrive in cold weather, while others are not as robust.
-Age may be an issue too, if you want to minimise the number of changes in your chicken flock.
-If your hens all have a similar lifespan, and if you buy them at the same time, you will probably be buying all your next generation of point-of-lay hens in the same year.
-This prevents constant new introductions and the accompanying fluctuations in the pecking order.
+Age may be an issue too, if you want to minimize the number of changes in your chicken flock.
+This isn’t to say chickens of different ages can’t get along but older chickens are more likely to bully other flock members.
+If possible, wait until your younger birds are close in size before moving them in.

 What chicken breeds get along best?